Broken Pottery (Sherds)

 If you are looking for something strange this is the place.
 The independent research group MIAMO Archaeology reports their findings here and we have found a lot of sites and a lot of mysteries.

 The information herein is for both the general public and scientific researchers.
-Please glace through the Sections listed above to decide how deep you want to go down this rabbit hole.
+Please glance through the Sections listed above to decide how deep you want to go down this rabbit hole.

 Archaeologists looking for detailed data and descriptions of our work should start at REGIONAL CHACOAN ROADS or ARCHAEOLOGY OF TOMALES POINT, CALIFORNIA